Mechanical-Advantage/AdvantageScope/docs/HOOT-SETUP.md

 This feature **does not require a Phoenix Pro license** to use.
 However, non-Pro devices do not include all of the signals available through [Phoenix diagnostics](/docs/OPEN-LIVE.md) in the Hoot log; only "common" signals are available.
 Positions and velocities of encoders, applied voltages, etc are included.
 However, other signals like faults, pitch/roll from a Pigeon, the Talon FX control mode, PID error/state, etc are not available.

-> Note: Hoot logs without a Pro-licensed Talon FX cannot be automatically merged with other logs.
-The "device enabled" status required for automatic merging is not available through other devices or non-Pro Talon FXs.

 ## Setup

-To support decoding CTRE's proprietary log format, an additional setup process is required to decode Hoot logs.
-This setup only needs to be completed once.
+An additional setup process is required to decode Hoot logs, which only needs to be completed once.
 As shown below, the "WindowsApps" folder must be switched to read-only mode.
 This folder contains apps that are downloaded from thr Microsoft store, like Phoenix Tuner X.

 1. Install the latest version of Phoenix Tuner X from the [Microsoft store](https://apps.microsoft.com/detail/9NVV4PWDW27Z).
 2. Navigate to "C:\Program Files" in File Explorer